MBDesu/chip8/README.md

 A simple CHIP-8 emulator in C++ for education purposes.

 ## Building

+### macOS
+Unfortunately, for now, this only compiles on macOS due to using Homebrew, though you could easily modify `CMakeLists.txt` for other platforms.
+I'm just too lazy/don't care.

 In the root of the project, run:

 `cmake -Bbuild .`